 Has your child recently started ABA therapy?
 Or, did your child recently receive an autism diagnosis?
 As you seek out resources to help your family down this path, you may start to hear new terms that are foreign to you, making meetings with specialists confusing or possibly even frustrating.
 Your team at Acorn Health has put together a list of the top 10 terms used in ABA, with simple definitions to explain what they mean.
 Now, during your next meeting with an ABA therapist, you’ll have a better understanding of what to expect.

-This refers to the process used to find and define target behaviors and their possible functions.
+Functional Behavior Assessment: this refers to the process used to find and define target behaviors and their possible functions.
 There are three main parts to the FBA process:

 - Gathering information (caregiver interviews)

 - Direct observations (data collection)

 Behavior Intervention Plan: a written improvement plan to identity problem behaviors in students with autism.
 BIP takes the results from the FBA and turns it into a plan of action.
 Some key components of a BIP include:

 - Target behavior definitions

 - Hypothesized functions

 - Caregiver goals